 This political coup (or February Revolution) that took place brought nothing to the workers.
 The Bolsheviks, who created the Petrograd Soviet of workers’ and soldiers’ deputies, became all the more active, and their agitators worked in every district of the city.

 In March 1917, the provisional government led by A. F. Kerensky was established, and it organized a Special Commission of Inquiry under the direction of N. K. Muravyev.
-This Commission carried out the interrogations of ministers and senior officials from the Imperial government detained and imprisoned in the Peter and Paul Fortress and “Kresty” prison.
+This Commission carried out ministers’ and senior officials’ interrogations from the Imperial government detained and imprisoned in the Peter and Paul Fortress and “Kresty” prison.
 British Consul Woodhouse Petrograd

 They directed the reorganization of education and participated in the selection of directors of schools and educational councils.
 The interim Government decided to remove royal portraits from all public and educational institutions.
 In primary schools, religious instruction was abolished.
 In high schools, domestic workers demanded that teachers are evicted, and they occupy their accommodation.
 Based on the support of the Soldiers’ Committee, the watchman at one of the schools announced his wish to become a director.
 At the university faculties of law, departments of industrial and work law opened.
 Because of boys’ military conscription, it was decided that technical institutes would accept girls graduating from high school.
 From the former women’s courses, women’s universities were organized.

-During these difficult times in Russia, Consul Arthur Woodhouse issued this passport in “August/September” 1916 to a woman of the name Olga Cooper.
+During these difficult times in Russia, Consul Arthur Woodhouse issued this passport in “August/September” 1916 to Olga Cooper’s name.
 British Consul Woodhouse Petrograd

 A Petrograd Consular issue is definitely not to find often.
 Furthermore, the passport comes in excellent and crisp condition.

 Woodhouse will be later arrested and jailed by the Bolsheviks.
-More details on Consul Woodhouse in the article below.
+More details on Consul Woodhouse here.

 This document is one of the latest additions to my collection, and it was gifted to me by a very generous reader of my website.
 I am so grateful to David Kelly, who wanted to see the document in safe hands.
 Randomly, the document arrived at my desk just on Davids’s 71st birthday.
 HAPPY BIRTHDAY, DAVID, and thank you very much.